 The Audit Committee comprises the two independent non-executive directors and one non-executive director.
-The remaining Board members, Head of Compliance, Chief Financial Officer, Head of Internal Audit, Chief Risk Officer and Head of Actuarial Function are standing attendees.
 The committee's main responsibilities are to review:

 - The Company's accounting policies and financial reports and management's approach to internal controls; - The adequacy and scope of the external and internal audit functions; and - The Company's compliance with financial reporting requirements.